 The network cash utilization report is a report that allows the user to determine how successfully the funds have been utilized for each Cashpoint in the network.
 The effectiveness is expressed by the cash utilization percentage per delivery cycle and indicates the rate at which cash is utilized against the total cash available at the Cashpoint during the selected delivery cycle.

 When reading the Cash Utilization report, the information displayed relates to the delivery that occurred on a specific day.
-Therefore the delivery dates are displayed, along with the Opening Balance, Pre-Withdrawal, and Delivery amounts.
+Therefore, the delivery dates are displayed, along with the Opening Balance, Pre-Withdrawal, and Delivery amounts.
 The other calculations are shown to help explain the Utilized Percentage.
 The table below will explain the calculations.